 Accordingly, a key aspect of my service as a qualified counsellor is to provide the client with a reliable and safe environment - a place where life’s difficulties can be considered.

 And at a pace that is comfortable with the client's wishes.

 The Integrative model means I have studied, and can use, various psychological schools of thought within our work.
 This allows me to use the most relevant aspects of multiple theories that may assist the client.
-The way I see it, as each client is unique, my service must adjust.

 When clients feel heard, as well as respected, they can become increasingly able to consider the difficulties they face, as well access solutions that seemed out of reach.

 My first session

 I call the first session a 'meet and greet', allowing you to meet me, ask questions, and for us to to initially explore the matters that brought you there.